 Outdoor Bamboo Plants

 Plant in an area that receives full to partial sunlight.
 Bamboo will grow in a variety of different lighting conditions, but it grows the fastest in full sun.
 Keep in mind that young plants may need protection from the harsh summer heat if planted during the summer months.

-Every year in the early spring, give your plant a little well-balanced, organic fertilizer, like formula 10-10-10.
+Every year in the early spring, give your plant a little well-balanced, organic fertilizer.

 If you plan to keep your Bamboo in a container, make sure that it has drainage holes at the bottom.
 Water your potted plant until you see liquid draining from the bottom of the pot.
 Remember that potted plants will need water more often than those planted in the ground.

 Bring your container plant indoors once the cold weather comes, or insulate the pots with mulch and wrap the container in an insulating material (like burlap).